NyteshadeXT/PF2e-Core-Vault/3-Rules/Character Building/Feats/Whispers in the Night.md

 **Prerequisites** dokkaebi goblin heritage
 * * *
 You weave your illusions with greater ability, allowing you to play tricks and slip through the night.
-You can cast [[Spells/Darkness|Darkness]] and [[Spells/Ventriloquism|Ventriloquism]] as 2nd-rank innate occult spells, each once per day.
+You can cast [[3-Rules/Character Building/Spells/D/Darkness|Darkness]] and [[Ventriloquism|Ventriloquism]] as 2nd-rank innate occult spells, each once per day.

 *Source: Pathfinder Lost Omens: Tian Xia Character Guide* *ORC*